 The following two tables provide information on trends in the balance and mix of our deposit portfolio by presenting, for each of the last five quarters, the quarterly average balances by deposit type and the percentage of total deposits represented by each deposit type.
-The principal change in deposit balances over the period was the steady increase in demand deposits and savings deposits, with net growth in time deposits over \$250,000 from March 31, 2016 to March 31, 2017.
-The volatility in these balances is mainly due to fluctuations in municipal deposits.
-After and initial decrease in balances from March 31, 2016 to June 30, 2016, other time deposits were fairly stable through March 31, 2017.
-If and to the extent that interest rates, and corresponding deposit rates, across all maturities, begin to increase in future periods from their current still very low rates (a development that continues to be forecast by many financial commentators as a result of Federal Reserve's current rate rise program), we would expect these trends to change, as depositors shift back to higher-rate, longer term deposits, putting heightened pressure on our net interest margin from the liability side.
+The principal change in deposit balances over the period was the steady increase in demand deposits and savings deposits from June 30, 2016 to June 30, 2017.
+As mentioned previously, the volatility in interest-bearing checking deposit account balances is mainly due to seasonal fluctuations in municipal deposits.
+If and to the extent that interest rates, and corresponding deposit rates, across all maturities, begin to increase in future periods from their current continuing very low rates, we would expect these trends to change, as depositors shift back to higher-rate, longer term deposits, putting heightened pressure on our net interest margin.